 - Only work with people that you trust and feel comfortable sharing money with, and who you trust to pay you back for their badge.

 - If it’s your turn to purchase, a screen will come up that asks for the Member ID you wish to purchase for.
 If you are purchasing for someone other than yourself — either because you don’t need a badge for 2018, or because someone else already purchased your badge — then make sure you enter the Member ID you’re actually purchasing for.
-If you enter your own and someone has already bought your badge, you won’t proceed to the next step — though it seems as though CCI has potentially fixed this “bug” in 2018.
+If you enter your own and someone has already bought your badge, sometimes you won’t proceed to the next step — though it seems as though CCI has potentially fixed this “bug” in 2018.

 It’s also important to be prepared prior to the sale.
 We’d like to think you’re all up to speed already — you are now.